ling ling

 The result: Over the last three consecutive years of full-funnel advertising, Ling Ling’s user growth jumped an average of 23% year over year (Source: MRI-Simmons).
 Proof that when strategy, storytelling, and shelf presence align, even a legacy brand can reclaim its magic—and its market share.

-Advertisement for Ling Ling, featuring a picture of gyoza dumplings on the left and text on the right that says 'Turn your kitchen into your favorite restaurant' with a yellow 'Learn More' button.
+Advertisement for Ling Ling featuring a plate of fried dumplings on the left and black background with yellow and white text that says, 'Turn your kitchen into your favorite restaurant' and a yellow button that says, 'Learn More.'

 sample social content